ufidon/its330/labs/lab01/README.md

 ## Lab01: Setup lab environment
 **1.Description**

+Setup environment for developing C/C++, C#, Python and Java(Optional) programs.

-In this lab, setup two virtual machines and put them in a NAT network of VMWare Workstation Player/VirtualBox: Windows server and Ubuntu, both use the latest stable versions.
+If your host PC is NOT Windows, you may setup one virtual machine for Windows 10/Windows server and put it in a NAT network of VMWare Workstation Player/VirtualBox.
+It is optional to create another VM for Ubuntu LTS, both use the latest stable versions.

-If your host is Windows 10, you may use it in this course instead of the Windows server VM.
+If your host is Windows 10, you may use it in this course instead of guest Windows in virtual machine.

 **2.Steps**

-1. (40%) Create VMS, NAT network, download and install ISOs and software
+1. (40%) Create VMs, NAT network, download and install ISOs and software
-   1. (20%) Setup Windows server, then install chrome browser, visual studio, windows SDK, Zulu OpenJDK, Anaconda, Eclipse
+   1. Setup Windows server, then install chrome browser, visual studio, windows SDK, Anaconda, Zulu OpenJDK(Optional), and Eclipse(Optional)
-   2. (20%) Setup Ubuntu, open a terminal run the following commands then install visual studio code
+   2. (Optional) Setup Ubuntu, open a terminal run the following commands then install visual studio code

 ```bash
 # Inside Ubuntu, open a terminal, run the following commands